Craft Room Organization: tips for creating craft spaces from a pro organizer (& crafter)

 So, what if you don’t have a closet in the space?
 Get a rail system and curtains to block off a corner of your room as your crafting area!

 These attach to the ceiling like the curtain dividers in hospital rooms.
-Simply pull the curtains shut to keep your craft area neatly out of sight (and it won’t look messy if you have a project that is only partially finished, but you don’t want to have to put all of it away).
-This works especially well if your craft space is in a main area of your home like the family room, guest room or finished basement.
+Simply pull the curtains shut to keep your craft area neatly out of sight.
+It won’t look messy if you have a project that is only partially finished.
+Because you don’t want to have to put all of it away, just pull the curtain.

 Get your craft room organized with these great ideas.
 Whether you have a craft room, closet, or floor space, these ideas get your crafts neatly organized!